- Bus Safety: Check seat belts and provide an emergency info card.

 What should a school first aid kit contain?

-A school first aid kit should include adhesive bandages, sterile gauze, antiseptic wipes, an instant cold pack, medical tape, scissors, disposable gloves, a CPR face shield, and any student-specific medications like epinephrine auto-injectors or inhalers.
+A school first aid kit should include adhesive bandages, sterile gauze, antiseptic wipes, an instant cold pack, medical tape, scissors, disposable gloves, a Cardiopulmonary Resuscitation (CPR) face shield, and any student-specific medications like epinephrine auto-injectors or inhalers.

 When should a school call an ambulance for a child?